ned-in-the-cloud/ata-welcome/README.md

 Tick each check box to use the same credentials with the new Codespace.

+If you close a Codespace and need to return, you can view all your [currently running Codespaces here.](https://github.com/codespaces) Please DO NOT launch a new Codespace for the same lab!

+When you are done with the Codespace for a lab, you can simply close the browser tab.
+The Codespace will automatically delete itself after 24 hours.
+You can also delete the Codespace from the [Codespaces dashboard view](https://github.com/codespaces).

 ## ⚠️ Important Reminders

 ### Resource Management

 - **Nightly Cleanup**: All Azure lab resources are automatically cleaned up every night to prevent unnecessary costs
 - **Plan Accordingly**: Complete your lab work within a single day, or be prepared to recreate resources if you continue the next day
-- **Credentials expiration**: Your credentials will expire the day following the last class
+- **Credentials expiration**: Your credentials will expire the 3 days following the last class

 ### Codespace Limitations

 - **Timeout**: Codespaces will timeout after **120 minutes** of inactivity
 - **Deletion**: Codespaces are automatically deleted after **1 day**
 - **No Commits**: You have been granted *Write* access to the repository.
 Please do not create branches or pull requests.
+- **Max Codespaces**: You are limited to 10 concurrently running Codespaces.
+In the unlikely event you run out, clean up your running Codespaces from the [Codespaces dashboard view](https://github.com/codespaces).

 ## 📞 Support